strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 # Windows CLI

 In this lab, we will create **malware**, run it, and use the tools we went through in the slides to look at what an attack looks like on a live system.

 One of the best ways to learn is to actually just dig in and do it.

-Let’s get started by opening a Terminal.
+Let’s get started by opening a terminal.

 ![](attachments/OpeningKaliInstance.png)

-Alternatively, you can open a Kali instance by clicking the Kali logo in the taskbar.
+Alternatively, you can open a **Kali** instance by clicking the **Kali** logo in the taskbar.

 ![](attachments/TaskbarKaliIcon.png)